YasminBeatriz/Round-Robin-Process-Scheduling-Simulation/README.md

   - Bound type: if the process is CPU Bound (10000-20000 microseconds long) or I/O bound (2000-4000 microseconds long);
   - Total CPU burst;
   - Current CPU burst;
-  - Time when the next process will be created
+  - Time when the next process will be created;

 For the event that put the process on CPU:
   - Current CPU burst;
-  - CPU time remaining
+  - CPU time remaining;

 For I/O interruption event:
   - Service time for I/O operations made by that process;